OneKeePass/desktop/README.md

 - Quick database unlock feature using TouchID for macOS
 - Any number of databases can be created and used
 - Optional additional security by using a key file with or without a master password
+- Time based One-Time Passwords (TOTP) can added and used
 - Fully offline

 ## Todo
+- [ ] Multi-language support
+- [ ] Light/Dark Theme support
+- [ ] Merge changed entries
 - [ ] Browser extension and integration
-- [ ] TOTP storage and generation
-- [ ] Merge changed entries
 - [ ] Synchronize the database between the devices
-- [ ] Multi-language support

 ## Installation and Quick start